GeorgeTsoumplekas/GeorgeTsoumplekas.github.io/_pages/about.md

 I am broadly interested in machine learning and particularly in generative AI, few-shot learning and learning with limited supervision.
 Recently, I have been working on multi-concept customisation of diffusion models.
 I have also contributed to projects related to few-shot object/instance detection, energy-efficient machine learning with limited data and federated learning.

 ### News
+* \[12/2025\]: I will attend the International Conference on Computer Vision Theory and Applications ([VISAPP 2026](https://visapp.scitevents.org/)) where I will present our work on plant leaf generation using diffusion models.
+See you in Marbella!
 * \[10/2025\]: I am joining Kingston University as a researcher focusing on Generative AI and diffusion models for multi-concept customisation.
 Feel free to reach me if you are working on these topics.
 * \[06/2025\]: Our [paper](https://www.sciencedirect.com/science/article/pii/S1383762125001560) on the energy-efficiency of low-/few-shot object detection using data augmentations has been published in the Journal of Systems Architecture.
 * \[02/2025\]: Our [paper](https://www.mdpi.com/1996-1073/18/3/742) on few-shot learning for short-term load forecasting using meta-learning has been published in Energies.